Gestational diabetes is a type of diabetes which develops, or is diagnosed for the first time during pregnancy.

 1: Regular monitoring and control of blood sugar.

 2: Consultation with a dietician for help in making adequate healthy food options.

 3: Diabetic medications or insulin, if required may be prescribed.

 Prevention of Gestational Diabetes

 The below mentioned steps can help you decrease your risk of gestational diabetes –

-2 :: Hypoglycemia – A condition where the blood sugar levels fall.
+2. Hypoglycemia – A condition where the blood sugar levels fall.
 High insulin levels after birth gives rise to hypoglycemia.
-To lower the risks of hypoglycemia in your baby, you shall need to control your blood sugar levels.
+To lower the risks of hypoglycaemia in your baby, you shall need to control your blood sugar levels.

-3 :: Jaundice – Jaundice is a condition which is characterized by yellowish discoloration of the skin and eyes and is at times attributed to gestational diabetes.
+3. Jaundice – Jaundice is a condition which is characterised by yellowish discolouration of the skin and eyes and is at times attributed to gestational diabetes.